gojsx/gj/DISCUSSION.md

 asm.js has some techniques for managing integer wraparound behavior (bit ops force integer math).
 GopherJS has employed these (or similar techniques).

 Math.imul is defined as having "C-like 32-bit integer multiplication semantics" and testing in Chrome shows that it wraps around.
 It specifically seems to use signed integer semantics.

+## time

+Go Time values have nanosecond precision with a range of ~292 million millenia, relative to year 1, UTC.
+JS Date objects have millisecond precision with a range of plus/minus 100,000,000 days (~273 millenia) relative to 1970, UTC.

+Time, as representable by JS is therefore about 1 million times less precise, and over a range 1 million times smaller than time representable by Go.

+Tasks that involve sleeps or delays could use JavaScript's Date type, and durations converted to milliseconds.
+Use of time that goes outside the range JS Date range (or that meaningfully needs better than millisecond-precision) may need special code generation.